 - Immigrants make up 21.7 percent of small business owners in the United States (New American Economy).

-- 50 percent of small businesses are operated from home (Fundera).
+- 50 percent of small businesses are operated from home or home offices (Fundera).

 - 90% of new American billionaires are self-made (Forbes).

 - 63% of adults believe entrepreneurship is a good career (Babson).